 Decision made - you’re going to use your vacation days!
 Break out the margaritas!
 But before you book that plane ticket, let’s talk about some best practices for planning and requesting time off.

 “Etiquette means behaving yourself a little better than is absolutely essential.” - Will Cuppy

 Everyone earns their time off, but no one likes that person that consistently leaves their coworkers in a lurch.
-Do you always request time off at the busiest times of year?
-Are you the one who always takes vacation on the same holidays, leaving your coworkers to work?
-This point just comes down to common courtesy – don’t constantly leave your coworkers in a situation to pick up the slack at bad times.
+Do you always request time off at the busiest times of the year?
+Are you the one who always takes a vacation on the same holidays, leaving your coworkers to work?
+This point comes down to common courtesy - don’t regularly leave your coworkers in a situation to pick up the slack at bad times.
 Working with your manager will help avoid this, too!

 Can’t get enough PTO talk?
 Check out our podcast for more discussion on vacation policies and PTO etiquette with HR Director Rebecca McCormick and the Viventium Voices crew!

 By filling out this form, you submit your information to Viventium, who will use it to communicate with you regarding updates and other services.